OSUDSL/pydre/docs/tutorial/getting_started.md

 # Getting Started

-Pydre is a python application, run from the command line.
+Pydre is a Python application, run from the command line.

 # pydre.run